kgite28/CarMaxShowcase2021/README.md

-# CarMaxShowcase2021
+# CarMax Analytics Showcase 2021
-Working with data from the CarMax Analytics Showcase 2021 using all basic machine learning methods
+Working with data from the CarMax Analytics Showcase 2021 using basic machine learning methods